Mauro Guillén

-Mauro F. Guillén (born 1964) is a Spanish/American sociologist, political economist, management educator.
-In March 2021 he was announced as the new Director (Dean) of the Cambridge Judge Business School, and a Fellow of Queens' College at the University of Cambridge before resigning in 2023 to return to his family and his professorship at Wharton.
-Until July 2021, he was the Zandman Professor at the Wharton School of the University of Pennsylvania, and Director of the Penn Lauder Center for International Business Education and Research (CIBER).
-He was the Anthony L. Davis Director of the Joseph H. Lauder Institute of Management and International Studies from 2007 to 2019.
-He is the Wall Street Journal bestselling author of 2030: How Today's Biggest Trends Will Collide and Reshape the Future of Everything (2020).
+Mauro F. Guillén (born 1964) is a Spanish-American sociologist and political economist who is currently the William H. Wurster Professor of Multinational Management at the Wharton School.
+In March 2021, he was named Dean of the Cambridge Judge Business School, and a Fellow of Queens' College at the University of Cambridge; he returned to Wharton in 2023.
+Until July 2021, he directed the Penn Lauder Center for International Business Education and Research, and was the Anthony L. Davis Director of the Joseph H. Lauder Institute of Management and International Studies from 2007 to 2019.
+His book 2030: How Today's Biggest Trends Will Collide and Reshape the Future of Everything was a Wall Street Journal bestseller and a Financial Times Book of the Year.

 Biography

 Education

-Guillén graduated in 1987 from the University of Oviedo in his native Spain with a BA degree in Political Economy and Business Management.
-He went to the United States in 1987 to pursue a PhD in Sociology, sponsored by the Bank of Spain and the Fulbright Program.
-He graduated from Yale University in 1992.

-During his time at Yale, he also completed the requirements for the doctoral program in Political Economy at the University of Oviedo, which awarded him a Doctorate in 1991 after defending a thesis on health inequalities in Spain.
-At Yale, he wrote his dissertation under the direction of sociologists Charles Perrow, Paul DiMaggio, and Juan J. Linz, which later became his book, Models of Management (University of Chicago Press, 1994).
+Born in Spain, Guillén graduated from the University of Oviedo in 1987 with a BA in political economy and business management.
+He arrived in the United States in 1987 to study sociology at Yale University; his education at Yale was sponsored by the Bank of Spain and the Fulbright Program.
+He received a PhD in sociology from Yale in 1992, writing his dissertation under the direction of sociologists Charles Perrow, Paul DiMaggio, and Juan J. Linz; it was later published as a book, titled Models of Management (University of Chicago Press, 1994).
+Whilst at Yale, he also completed the requirements for a doctoral degree in political economy from University of Oviedo, which he received in 1991 after defending a thesis on health inequality in Spain.

-His professors Jesús M. de Miguel and Alvaro Cuervo were his earliest intellectual mentors.
-Aside from his advisors, he considers the cultural anthropologist Clifford Geertz and the political economist Albert Hirschman to be his most important intellectual influences, whom he met while a member at the Institute for Advanced Study in Princeton University.
+His earliest intellectual mentors were Jesús M. de Miguel and Alvaro Cuervo García (under whom he studied).
+He considers the cultural anthropologist Clifford Geertz and the political economist Albert Hirschman to be his most important intellectual influences; he met both figures while a member of the Institute for Advanced Study in Princeton, New Jersey.